h0dev/opm/README.md

-# Process Management Controller (OPM)
+# Open Process Management (OPM)

 ## Overview

-OPM (Process Management Controller) is a simple PM2 alternative written in Rust.
+OPM (Open Process Management) is a simple PM2 alternative written in Rust.
 It provides a command-line/api interface to start, stop, restart, and manage fork processes

 ## Features